 2020/21: Archaeology & Anthropology, Classics, Geography, History and Philosophy of Science, Human Social and Political Sciences (HSPS), Modern and Medieval Lnguages (including Theoretical and Applied Linguistics), Politics and International Studies, Social Sciences, Philosophy.

 Successful candidates will enter into their Fellowships on 1 October 2021.

-- Applications are invited for Research Fellowships intended for outstanding female researchers early in their careers.
+- Our Research Fellowships are intended for outstanding female researchers early in their careers.
 The Fellowships offer an opportunity to carry out independent research in a stimulating and supportive academic environment.

 - Both selection panels use the concept of “research age” in judging how long a candidate has been active in research, so that time out of research for professional or family reasons will not be at a disadvantage.

 Stipends, for those without financial support from other sources, are:

 i) For post-PhD Research Fellows: Point 41 on the University Scale, (currently £36,024 for 2023-24)

 ii) For pre-PhD Research Fellows: Point 37 of the University Scale, (currently £32,332 for 2023-24)

 The stipends are on a three point scale and rise each year to the next point on that scale.